top of page

 Its history is the subject of much conjecture amongst local people and historians, in particular its role during the Civil War.

-Some local people believe that the execution warrant for Charles I was signed in the Red Lion Inn by Colonel Francis Hacker (of Stathern Hall), although this is not proven.
-During the Civil War (1642-1651), Colonel Hacker was a prominent Leicestershire Parliamentarian who, upon the arrest of Charles I, was given the task of guarding the King during the trial.
+Some local people like to spin the tale of the execution warrant for Charles I being signed in the Red Lion Inn by Colonel Francis Hacker (of Stathern Hall).
+Simply a bit of fun.
+What is true is that during the Civil War (1642-1651), Colonel Hacker was a prominent Leicestershire Parliamentarian who, upon the arrest of Charles I, was given the task of guarding the King during the trial.
 Although Colonel Hacker never signed the death warrant (kept at his home Stathern Hall), he supervised the execution proceedings on 30th January 1649.
-On the Restoration of Charles II, Hacker was accused of regicide, sent to the gallows and Stathern hall was demolished.
+On the Restoration of Charles II, Hacker was accused of regicide, sent to the gallows and Stathern Hall was demolished.

-The pub was best known in more recent years as one of the finest places to eat in the county under the co-ownership of Ben Jones and chef Sean Hope.
+The Red Lion was owned by Home Ales until 1989 when it was sold into private ownership.
+Many will remember the pubs transformation and success, driven by the enthusiasm of Robin and Gerry.
+Three more changes of ownership followed before the pub became best known in more recent years as one of the finest places to eat in the county, under the co-ownership of Ben Jones and chef Sean Hope.
 It won several awards including:

 - Dining Pub of the Year for Leicestershire in the Good Pub Guide